theupdateframework/taps/tap14.md

 following procedure:

-* The client determines the latest version available on the repository by looking for the directory with the largest version number, or by parsing the `supported_versions` field in root metadata.
+* The client determines the latest version available on the repository by parsing the `supported_versions` field in the currently trusted root metadata.
+* The client determines the specification version to use using the following:
 	* If the latest version on the repository is lower than the previous specification version the client used from this repository, the client should report an error and terminate the update.
-* If the latest version on the repository is equal to that of the client, it will use this directory to download metadata.
+	* If the latest version on the repository is equal to that of the client, it will use this version to download metadata.
 	* If the latest version pre-dates the client specification version, it may call functions from a previous client version to download the metadata.
 The client may support as many or as few versions as desired for the application.
 If the previous version is not available, the client shall report that an update can not be performed due to an old specification version on the repository.
 	* If the latest version on the repository is higher than the client spec version, the client should report to the user that it is not using the most up to date version, and then perform the update with the directory that corresponds with the latest client specification version, if available.
 If no such directory exists, the client terminates the update.
+* If the client will be using a higher specification version than on their previous update, they will update their trusted root metadata by downloading the metadata available in the new specification version's directory at the root metadata location specified in the currently trusted root metadata.
+The client will verify that the hash of this file matches the digest listed in the current root metadata.
+If so, the client will set their trusted root metadata to the downloaded file.

-Once the supported directory is determined, the client shall attempt the update using the metadata in this directory.
+Once the supported directory is determined and root metadata is updated, the client shall attempt the update using the metadata in this directory.
+Every time the trusted root metadata file is updated, the client should perform this check to determine the specification version to use going forward.

 For example, if a client has a specification version of 3.5 and a repository has directories for 2, 3, and 4, the client will report that spec